-Whistleblowing at The Hyndburn Academy is encouraged, not penalised, and staff are made aware that they have a duty to report any concerns they have about the conduct of examinations.
+Whistleblowing at The Hyndburn Academy is encouraged, not penalised, and staff are made aware that they have a duty to report any concerns they have about the conduct of examinations and assessments.

-The head of centre and governing board at The Hyndburn Academy aim to create and maintain an approach to examinations that reflects an ethical culture, and encourages staff and students to be aware of and report practices that could compromise the integrity and security of examinations.
+The head of centre and governing board at The Hyndburn Academy aim to create and maintain an approach to examinations and assessments that reflects an ethical culture, and encourages staff and students to be aware of and report practices that could compromise the integrity and security of examinations and assessments.

-In compliance with section 5.11 of the JCQ's General Regulations for Approved Centres1, The Hyndburn Academy will:
+In compliance with section 5.11 of the JCQ's General Regulations for Approved Centres, The Hyndburn Academy will:

-- take all reasonable steps to prevent the occurrence of any malpractice (which includes maladministration) before, during and after assessments have taken place - inform the awarding body immediately of any alleged, suspected or actual incidents of malpractice or maladministration, involving a candidate or a member of staff, by completing the appropriate documentation - as required by an awarding body, gather evidence of any instances of alleged or suspected malpractice (which includes maladministration) in accordance with the JCQ publication Suspected Malpractice: Policies and Procedures2 and provide such information and advice as the awarding body may reasonably require
+- take all reasonable steps to prevent the occurrence of any malpractice (which includes maladministration) before, during and after assessments have taken place - inform the awarding body immediately of any alleged, suspected or actual incidents of malpractice or maladministration, involving a candidate or a member of staff, by completing the appropriate documentation - as required by an awarding body, gather evidence of any instances of alleged or suspected malpractice (which includes maladministration) in accordance with the JCQ document Suspected Malpractice: Policies and Procedures and provide such information and advice as the awarding body may reasonably require

-This policy requirement was added within General Regulations for Approved Centres in response to the recommendations within the report of the Independent Commission on Examination Malpractice3.
+This policy requirement was added within General Regulations for Approved Centres in response to the recommendations within the report of the Independent Commission on Examination Malpractice.

 This policy sets out the whistleblowing procedures at The Hyndburn Academy.
-It has been produced and reviewed by Mr J Delve who is also a member of the senior leadership team and responsible for handling any cases of whistleblowing.
-He is fully aware of the contents of this policy and will escalate any instances of malpractice to the relevant awarding body/bodies.
+It has been produced (and reviewed) by Mr P Harter who is also a member of the senior leadership team and responsible for handling any cases of whistleblowing.
+He is fully aware of the contents of this policy and will escalate any instances of malpractice through the head of centre to the relevant awarding body/bodies.